Redditors React To Cuckoos Laying Eggs In Other Birds' Nests And Its Chicks Murdering Its Nestmates

 A Redditor shares this YouTube video on the TIL community.

-In talking about cuckoos, it is not only limited to the bird itself but also includes the characteristics that cuckoos have.
-The thing is, there is a possibility that humans and companies can also have this behavior.
+When discussing cuckoos, the conversation is not limited to the bird itself but also includes the characteristics that cuckoos possess.
+The thing is, there is a possibility that humans and companies can also exhibit this behavior.

-For example, those who belong to the upper class or at the top of the food chain are taking advantage of your hard work, stealing your resources, or even evicting you.
-As a headstart, you can watch the whole video and make it an example as you continue with your day-to-day activities to protect yourself from "human cuckoos."
+For example, those who belong to the upper class or are at the top of the food chain may take advantage of your hard work, stealing your resources, or even evicting you.
+As a head start, you can watch the entire video and use it as an example as you continue with your day-to-day activities to protect yourself from "human cuckoos."

-You may not have felt the sting of a parasite in your job or environment if there's any.
+You may not have felt the sting of a parasite in your job or environment, if there is any.
 Still, that doesn't mean it isn't present and active.

 You can watch the whole video here.